ubccr/ccrdocs/pages/hpc/data-transfer.md

 ```

 !!!
 Note
-    If you are running an SSH Agent locally that manages your private key you will not need to specify the key in the command line.
+    For any of the SSH based transfer methods, If you are running an SSH Agent locally that manages your private key you will not need to specify the key in the command line.

 Windows users can access scp through PowerShell or using a GUI
 application like [WinSCP](https://winscp.net/eng/docs/protocols).